saidake/interview/docs/Algorithms.md

     * If `startTime` already exists, increment its overlap count.
     * If `startTime` does not exist, directly copy `self.cnt[l-1]` to `self.cnt[l]` and increase it by `1`, explained as follows:

-      * If `self.cal[l-1]` is a startTime, the current event must overlap with the previous one.
+      * If `self.cal[l-1]` is a `startTime`, the current event must overlap with the previous one.

         Copy `self.cnt[l-1]` to `self.cnt[l]` and increment it by `1`, as `self.cnt[l-1] + 1` events now cover the current event.

-      * If `self.cal[l-1]` is an endTime, the current event does not overlap with it but overlaps with the events that covers the previous event.
+      * If `self.cal[l-1]` is an `endTime`, the current event does not overlap with it but overlaps with the events that covers the previous event.

         Similarly, copy `self.cnt[l-1]` to `self.cnt[l]` and increment it by `1`, as `self.cnt[l-1] + 1` events cover the current event.